Two decades after 9/11, Muslim Americans still fighting bias | WTOP

 “There’s a lot of humor in the Muslim American experience as well,” he says.
 “It’s not all just sadness and reaction to the violence and…racism and Islamophobia.”

-“For me, as a Muslim African American, my struggle (in America) is still with race and identity,” says imam Ali Aqeel of the Muslim American Cultural Center in Nashville, Tennessee.

-“When we go to (Islamic) centers and we have to deal with the same pain that we deal with out in the world, it’s kind of discouraging to us because we’re under the impression that (in) Islam, you don’t have that racial and ethnic divide.”

-Amirah Ahmed, 17, was born after the attacks and feels like she was thrust into a struggle not of her making — a burden despite being “just as American as anyone else.”
+Amirah Ahmed, 17, was born after the attacks and feels she was thrust into a struggle not of her making.

-She recalls how a few years ago at her Virginia school’s 9/11 commemoration, she felt students’ stares at her and her hijab so intensely that she wanted to skip the next year’s event.
+A few years ago at her Virginia school’s 9/11 commemoration, she felt students’ stares at her and her hijab.

-When her mother dismissed the idea, she instead wore her Americanness as a shield, donning an American flag headscarf to address her classmates from a podium.
+For the next anniversary, she wore her Americanness as a shield, donning an American flag headscarf to address her classmates from a podium.

-Ahmed spoke about honoring the lives of those who died in America on 9/11 — but also of Iraqis who died in the war launched in 2003.
-She recalls defending her Arab and Muslim identities that day while displaying her American one and says it was a “really powerful moment.”
+Ahmed spoke about honoring both the lives of those who died in America on 9/11 and of Iraqis who died in the war launched in 2003.
+She says it was a “really powerful moment.”

 But she hopes her future children don’t feel the need to prove they belong.